YoussefDarwich/TeamPlan_Project/README.md

 # TeamPlan Project
 This mobile app organizes tasks and deadlines in teams.
-This project was made as part of my Computer Science Bachelor's Degree.
+This project was made as part of my Computer Science Bachelor's Degree, with frontend and backend functionalities made by myself.

 ## Utilities
 The project uses ionic 6.18.1 for frontend with the Router, Storage, and HttpClient modules installed.